-The onconfig file for database server B includes the following line: DBSERVERNAME riverB soc
+The onconfig file for database server B includes the following line: ${\tt DBSERVERNAME\ riverB_soc}$

-Multiple residency (Installation Guide for Windows)

-Setting up multiple residency (Installation Guide for UNIX, Linux, and Mac OS X)
+- Multiple residency (Installation Guide (Windows)) - Setting up multiple residency (Installation Guide (UNIX))

 IBM Informix MaxConnect

 IBM Informix MaxConnect is a networking product for IBM Informix database server environments on UNIX.
 Informix MaxConnect manages large numbers (from several hundred to tens of thousands) of client/server connections.
 Informix MaxConnect multiplexes connections so that the ratio of client connections to database connections can be 200:1 or higher.
 Informix MaxConnect increases system scalability to many thousands of connections and saves system resources, reducing response times and processor requirements.
 Informix MaxConnect is best for OLTP data transfers and should not be used for large multimedia data transfers.